 Protein actually helps build stronger bones as well instead of the notion that only calcium does this for you.
 This nutrient is found in basically all the food you eat, but the amount and biological value determine if the protein content is even significant to note.

 What this means is complete proteins have all the essential amino acids, while the incomplete proteins are missing an essential amino such as Leucine.
-Plant sources make up incomplete proteins while complete proteins are from animal sources.
+Many of plant sources make up incomplete proteins while animal sources are complete proteins.

 But how do vegan bodybuilder’s gain muscle then?
 It’s because they are consuming a large combination of vegan foods that complete the protein.
 For example, you consume 3 different incomplete protein foods from a vegan menu.
 Each one has its own amino acids missing, so when consumed together they make a complete protein.

-Protein for muscle gain may not be too important with this technicality for newb lifters, but once your body progresses these little factors start to matter.
+Protein for muscle gain may not be too important with this technicality for newer lifters, but once your body progresses these little factors start to matter.

 The protein BV for the egg is 100% while soy beans are only rated 47%.
 This goes to show why you need quality protein content for muscle gains.
 Interesting enough, whey protein is rated up to 104% BV.
 Could be a pretty good reason why protein supplements do come in handy.